 Give the Feeling a Name

 Name that feeling!
 Before you even get them to consider forgiving someone, acknowledge their feelings.
-Not only so your child feels heard by you (which goes a long way to reducing their potential distress), but if they feel disappointed, angry, or sad, then it will help them express themselves more fully when communicating their boundaries or needs in the future.
+Not only does your child feel heard by you (which goes a long way to reducing their potential distress), but if they feel disappointed, angry, or sad, then it will help them express themselves more fully when communicating their boundaries or needs in the future.

 Have Them Look at Behavior

 Try to get them to look behind the person’s behavior.
 For example, did someone make fun of your child’s new hat?
 Spend some time exploring reasons why this might have happened.
 For example, is the other child jealous?
 Do they wish they had a new hat?
 Maybe something happened at home, and they are lashing out?
 Perhaps they want to play but aren’t sure how to ask correctly.
-Again, you don’t want to send the message that you are excusing people harming your children but helping your child understand why the other person might have acted in a certain way encourages your child to experience compassion and empathy.
+Again, you don’t want to send the message that you are excusing people who harm your children, but helping your child understand why the other person might have acted in a certain way encourages your child to develop compassion and empathy.

 Model What Forgiveness Looks Like

 Many children won’t understand the value of forgiveness until they are on the receiving end of such compassion.
-It also shows them that it’s not weak or vulnerable to forgive and takes strength and fortitude of character.
-If they see you forgive others, or you can forgive them, they will see what it feels like and how to say the words and structure their communication about forgiving.
+It also shows them that it’s not a sign of weakness or vulnerability to forgive, but rather takes strength and fortitude of character.
+If they see you forgive others, or you can forgive them, they will understand what it feels like and how to express the words and structure their communication about forgiveness.
+Teaching forgiveness now helps your child develop empathy and emotional resilience that lasts a lifetime.